inaka/KillerTask/README.md

         ).go()
 ```

-Actually, the only strongly necessary parameter is the first (the main task):
+Actually, the only strongly necessary parameter is the first one (the main task):

 ```kotlin
     KillerTask({ Log.wtf("LOG", "KillerTask is awesome") }).go() // only main task